 Our Quality of Teaching and Learning Fund pays teacher salaries (there is insufficient state funding for teachers), and fees for bright and committed young local people to train and get qualified at good quality Teacher Training Colleges, and to return here to contribute their skills to their own community.

 See what the money you donate can buy…

 The cost of conservation is high.
-Investment in conservation, though, is at the root of any economic development here – whether that be livestock production, tourism, bio-enterprise or carbon sequestration.
-Our ability to continue and develop this work depends on YOU.
+Investment in conservation, thoughts at the root of any economic development here – whether that be livestock production, tourism, bio-enterprise or carbon sequestration.
+Our ability to continue and expand this work depends on YOU.

 See what the money you donate can do…